wreganpdx/ApeRust/README.md

 First try Car Demo and Circle Demo.
-If you are successfully able to run one of these projects, you are free to build off of either or use the general pattern exhibited there to port ApEngine to your own project, distribution pattern exhibited there.
-As of now there is no official downloaded crate
+If you are successfully able to run one of these projects, you are free to build off of either or use the general pattern exhibited there to port ApEngine to install the library in your own project using the same pattern exhibted by our demos.
+As of now there is no official crate distribution other than that.

 # License
 Copyright (c) 2019